 It was the 100th season for the Green Bay Packers in 2020.
 Fans weren't allowed in the stands for most of the season, as the NFL played it safe.
 It was unfortunate because this team was hot.
 The Packers went 13-3 for the regular season and took the NFC North title a second year in a row.

-It was their time to clinch home-field advantage, a first-week playoff bye, and still, they came up one win short of the Super Bowl.
+It was their time to clinch home-field advantage and a first-week playoff bye, and still, they came up one win short of the Super Bowl.
 Aaron Rodgers was named the season MVP, and Matt LaFleur's record over his first two seasons as head coach was a record-setting 26-6.

 the future of the team, but 2020 was all Rodgers.
 In the second round, A.J.
 Dillon was picked up.
 From there, the names of players drafted in rounds three through seven are Josiah Deguara, Kamal Martin, Jon Runyan Jr., Jake Hanson, Simon Stepaniak, Vernon Scott, and Jonathan Garvin.
 The Packers focused on defense in rounds five and seven.